This Mozilla iOS Ad Tracking Petition Doesn’t Make Sense - The Mac Observer

-The Mozilla Foundation has a new (I think it’s new) petition.
+The Mozilla Foundation has a new petition.
 It calls on Apple to add a feature to iOS that rotates the tracking ID every month.
 But that’s not really needed.

 Advertising Identifier